People

 Staff

-Since February 2018, Anna Holthaus is the project coordinator of our work on Gender and Chemicals, including the Gender & Chemicals Partnership, that MSP Institute serves as the Secretariat.
+Since February 2018, Anna Holthaus is the project manager of our work on Gender and Chemicals, including the Gender & Chemicals Partnership, which MSP Institute serves as the Secretariat.

 Anna holds a Masters degree in Governing Sustainability from the City University of Applied Sciences in Bremen, Germany, and a Bachelor in Environmental Sciences from Leuphana University, Lüneburg.
 In her master thesis she analyzed the relevance and integration of gender issues in the german degrowth movement.